kentatogashi/my-ec2/README.md

-# EC2 Terraform script
+# My EC2

-You can get EC2 which is available ssh.
+You can get EC2 which is available ssh

 # Usage

-Configure AWS access key and secret key.
+Configure AWS access key and secret key

 ```
 $ cat terraform.tfvars.example